Missing Documents Before an Audit

 Before

-• Request records in writing.
+• Request all records in writing and save the confirmation.

 During